-It’s important not to confuse the medical self-declaration (for an NPPL) with a medical certificate (for a LAPL).
+It’s important not to confuse the medical self-declaration with a medical certificate (for a LAPL).
 These are different documents.
-A LAPL Medical certificate can be used to support an NPPL licence.
+A LAPL Medical certificate can be used with an NPPL licence.

 Confused as to which combinations are permitted?
 This handy LAA table provides the answers.